 The original poster on that thread says they still keep Sulphur pellets handy years later to use whenever they see one of these cysts beginning on their child.
 (Note: Liquid and pellet varieties are available.
 We used 30C pellets and dissolved into filtered water, first thing in the morning as suggested.)

 Also!
 Try incorporating sulphur-rich foods like onions, eggs and broccoli.
 More info here on which sulphur rich vegetables to use, how to cook them, and sulphur benefits in general.
-I find that when we let our diets (and, subsequently, his) slip for a few days, that’s when problems arise again.
+I found that when we let our diets (and, subsequently, his) slip for a few days, that’s when problems arose again.

 Organic unrefined virgin coconut oil.

 Oooh, buzzwords!
 Right?
 Eh.
-In this case, I’d say wrong.
+In this case, it seems to make a difference.

 After some trial and error, we used Nutiva Coconut Oil (smaller version than shown in my photo above).
-It’s available in many sizes but the bigger one has lasted us for some time.
+It’s available in many sizes but the bigger one lasts a good while.

-Try the run-of-the-mill coconut oil you get from your grocery store for $3.99 versus this stuff, even just for cooking.
-The difference in quality is noticeable.
-The consistency of Nutiva is infinitely better.
+If you try the run-of-the-mill coconut oil you get from your grocery store for $3.99 versus this stuff, even just for cooking, the difference in quality is noticeable.
+Nutiva’s consistency is infinitely better.
 The taste is much more delicious.
-It’s healthy all around and has an incredible number of applications.
+It’s healthier and has an incredible number of applications.